Split or Error Handling Steps Not Working Correctly

 Best Practices

-• Use unique elements for conditions to avoid false positives
+• Use stable, unique elements for split and error handling step conditions to avoid false positives — avoid elements that load dynamically or change between page states

-• Keep conditions simple to reduce processing time during the flow
+• Keep the number of conditions per split step to a minimum to reduce evaluation time during the flow

 Was this article helpful?